yalmip/yalmip.github.io/_posts/2017-11-24-multi-objective-problems.md

 Return = -mu*w;
 ````

 In this problem, we have two competing objectives, minimizing the variance of the portfolio return, and maximizing the expected return.
-A simple linear scalarization of this problem would simply be a linear combination of them (note that we are negating the return as we want to maximize it).
+A simple linear scalarization of this problem would simply be a linear combination of them (note that we have negated the return as we want to maximize it).

 ````matlab
 optimize(Constraints, 0.5*Variance + 0.5*Return);
 ````

-So how should be combine them?
+Why 0.5?
 Well, that is precisely the problem.
 There is no clear-cut answer on that.
 It depends on what you want to achieve, i.e., which compromise you are interested in.

-Hence, what one typically wants to do then is to solve the problem for a range of scalarization compromises.
+Hence, what one typically wants to do then is to solve the problem for a range of scalarization compromises, and try to get a feeling for the character of the solutions, and use some logic to pick the best compromise.

 ````matlab
 clf